isc-projects/stork/doc/usage.rst

    Detecting ``in conflict`` status is currently not supported for host reservations with ``flex-id`` or ``circuit-id`` identifiers.
-If there are valid leases for such reservations, they are marked ``in use`` regardless if the conflict exists or not.
+If there are valid leases for such reservations, they are marked ``in use`` regardless of whether the conflict exists.

 Sources of Host Reservations
 ----------------------------

-There are two ways to configure the Kea servers to use host reservations.
+There are two ways to configure Kea servers to use host reservations.
 First, the host reservations can be specified within the Kea configuration files; see `Host Reservation in DHCPv4 <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#host-reservation-in-dhcpv4>`_ for details.
 The other way is to use a host database backend, as described in `Storing Host Reservations in MySQL, PostgreSQL, or Cassandra <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#storing-host-reservations-in-mysql-postgresql-or-cassandra>`_.
-The second solution requires the given Kea server to be configured to use the ``host_cmds`` premium hooks library.
-This library implements control commands used to store and fetch the host reservations from the host database which the Kea server is connected to.
-If the ``host_cmds`` hooks library is not loaded, Stork only presents the reservations specified within the Kea configuration files.
+The second solution requires the given Kea server to be configured to use the ``host_cmds`` premium hook library.
+This library implements control commands used to store and fetch the host reservations from the host database to which the Kea server is connected.
+If the ``host_cmds`` hook library is not loaded, Stork only presents the reservations specified within the Kea configuration files.

 Stork periodically fetches the reservations from the host database backends and updates them in the local database.
 The default interval at which Stork refreshes host reservation information is set to 60 seconds.
-This means that an update in the host reservation database will not be visible in Stork until up to 60 seconds after it was applied.
-This interval is configurable in the Stork UI.
+This means that an update in the host reservation database is not visible in Stork until up to 60 seconds after it was applied.
+This interval is configurable in the Stork interface.

 .. note::